ishjaiswal7/CoffeeShop-SpringBoot/README.md

 ✅ **Migrated to Thymeleaf for better templating**
 ✅ **Integrated JPA for full database-driven functionality**

 This transition **made the project more scalable, maintainable, and dynamic**. 🚀

+## 📚 Reference

+I built this application alongside the course: [Full-Stack Web Development on Coursera](https://www.coursera.org/learn/fullstack-web-development?specialization=amazon-junior-software-developer).